ovcharovcoder/webkit-pro/README.md

 Each component is plug-and-play, easily customizable, and mobile-ready out of the box.

 ## How to Use
-**1. Browse Online** Explore components directly via the GitHub interface — navigate folders and copy the code you need:
+**1. Browse Online**<br> Explore components directly via the GitHub interface — navigate folders and copy the code you need:

 ## Menu — WebKit Pro